Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/hp_ns_processes.md

 ---

-    title: System configuration and output
+    title: "System configuration and output "
-    linkTitle: System configuration and output
+    linkTitle: "System configuration and output"
     weight: 210

----
-## About the output file
+---## About the output file

 Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} HP NonStop reassembles all of the Transfer CFT process output in a main file, `runtime/run/cft.out`, whereas version 2.3.2 used either spooler output (one per process) or event messages (EMS).